kehongjie/rPCor/README.md

 # rPCor

-This is the R package for implementing rPCor, a fast and robust variable screening method for detecting genome-wide epigenetic regulators of gene expression. rPCor can reduce the dimension of both predictor (epigenetic regulators) and response (genes), and remove most epigenetic-gene pairs while keeping the true relevant pairs in the model after screening.
+This is the R package for implementing rPCor, a high-dimension to high-dimension variable screening method for detecting genome-wide epigenetic regulators of gene expression. rPCor can reduce the dimension of both predictor (epigenetic regulators) and response (genes), and remove most epigenetic-gene pairs while keeping the true relevant pairs in the model after screening.
 More details can be found in our paper.

 # Installation